Vegapunk-1710/salle-du-temps/README.md

 ----------
 A group of fitness enthusiasts, consisting of gym professionals and avid gym-goers who also happen to be my best friends, expressed the need for a specialized application to track their workouts, moving beyond the use of standard note-taking apps.
 They required a platform with social media elements to easily share and exchange their workout routines with one another.
 This need highlighted the demand for a dedicated, non-commercial app tailored to the specific needs of regular gym users for tracking and sharing their fitness journeys.

+More importantly, I desperately wanted to build a side project during the Christmas period. 🤓

 ## How?
 ----------
 Technologies Used :